Arsngrobg/SourceDiff/README.md

   - Maintain consistent programming styles across the codebase

 ## Plug-n-Play
-**Iridium** uses the [Tree Sitter](https://tree-sitter.github.io/tree-sitter) API for parsing source code into parse trees, and they provide a large database of pre-generated incremental parsers for use in **Iridium**.
+**SourceDiff** uses the [Tree Sitter](https://tree-sitter.github.io/tree-sitter) API for parsing source code into parse trees, and they provide a large database of pre-generated incremental parsers for use in **SourceDiff**.